• Skip to primary navigation

 Do you put liver in giblet gravy?

-Yes you can, but some people may not like the mineral-y taste and dry texture.
+Yes you can, but it’s optional.
+Some people may not like the mineral taste and dry texture, its fine to just use the heart, neck and gizzard instead.

 More Holiday Recipes to Enjoy